Donkey Charity Challenge at Samphire Hoe

-We've enjoyed seeing how the donations from our events are making a real difference to the nature reserves that we run on and we wanted to extend this to the wildlife around us, much of which of course, is wild and often struggling to survive in an ever dwindling environment and to this end we're having another "triple dip" charity event where we're donating triple the usual amount to charity from the entry fees.
+We've enjoyed seeing how the donations from our events are making a real difference to the nature reserves that we run on and we wanted to extend this to the animals around us, many of the charities who support them are struggling to raise fund at this time and to this end we're having another "triple dip" charity event where we're donating triple the usual amount to charity from the entry fees.

 How Does This Work?